 The NFU completed the First Edition of this report in March 2022.
-In April, as expected, Environment and Climate Change Canada (ECCC) released its annual National Inventory Report (NIR), which included data on GHG emissions and fluxes for 2020.
-Most critically, NIR 2022 included very significant changes in the methodologies for calculating nitrous oxide (N_2O) emissions from synthetic fertilizer and manure and also in the methodologies for calculating carbon/ CO_2 fluxes between the atmosphere and soils-also known as "sequestration."
-These very significant changes in methodologies led to equally large changes in the values for these emissions and fluxes, such that the main graph in this Second Edition (see Figure 3, below) looks much different than the main graph from the First Edition (See Figure 6, below).
+In April, as expected, ECCC released its annual National Inventory Report, which included data on GHG emissions and fluxes for 2020.
+Most critically, NIR 2022 included very significant changes in the methodologies for calculating nitrous oxide (N2O) emissions from synthetic fertilizer and manure and also in the methodologies for calculating carbon/CO2 fluxes between the atmosphere and soils-also known as "sequestration."
+These very significant changes in methodologies led to equally large changes in the values for these emissions and fluxes.

-Compared to NIR 2021, in NIR 2022, N_2O emissions from synthetic nitrogen fertilizer have been reduced by approximately 20 percent in all years, i.e., from 1990 to 2020 (see NIR 2022, Table 5-81).
-And N_2O emissions from the application of organic nitrogen fertilizers (incl. manure) and decomposition of crop residues have been reduced by about 40 percent.
-On the other side, fluxes of carbon/ CO_2 from the atmosphere to soils, aka "sequestration," have been increased by 100 to 400 percent, depending on the year, as ECCC adopted a new methodology based on crop residue carbon inputs.
+Compared to NIR 2021, in NIR 2022, N2O emissions from synthetic nitrogen fertilizer have been reduced by approximately 20 percent in all years, i.e., from 1990 to 2020 (see NIR 2022, Table 5-82).
+And N2O emissions from the application of organic nitrogen fertilizers (incl. manure) and decomposition of crop residues have been reduced by about 40 percent.

-For details on all differences between the First Edition of this report and this Second Edition, please see Appendix A, at the end of this report.
+On the other side, fluxes of carbon/CO2 from the atmosphere to soils, aka "sequestration," have been increased by 100 to 400 percent, depending on the year, as ECCC adopted a new methodology based on crop residue carbon inputs.
+For details on all differences between the First Edition of this report and the Second, see Appendix A.